distro2024/distributed-chat-system/README.md

 The application has two modules: `director` and `node`.
 For each of these you need to install required dependencies.

 #### Node
-Mode to the subdirectory `./node` and run the command `npm install`.
+Move to the subdirectory `./node` and run the command `npm install`.
 To verify that everything is working correctly, run the unittests with `npm test`.

 #### Director
-Mode to the subdirectory `./director` and run the command `npm install`.
+Move to the subdirectory `./director` and run the command `npm install`.
 To verify that everything is working correctly, run the unittests with `npm test`.